CyGei/mixtree_analysis/README.md

 ## Background

 Inferring who infected whom in an outbreak is a complex task but essential for characterising transmission dynamics and guiding public health interventions.
 Instead of a single definitive transmission tree, epidemiologists often consider multiple plausible trees forming *epidemic forests*.
 Various inference methods and assumptions can yield different epidemic forests, yet no formal test exists to assess whether these differences are statistically significant.
-We propose such a framework using a chi-square test and permutational multivariate analysis of variance (PERMANOVA).
+We propose such a framework using an adaptation of a Monte Carlo chi-square test and permutational multivariate analysis of variance (PERMANOVA).

 ## Reproducibility